httpie/cli/README.rst

 * HTTP headers are sorted by name.
 * JSON data is indented, sorted by keys, and unicode escapes are converted to the characters they represent.
-* XML data is indented for better readability.

 One of these options can be used to control output processing: